WilmerL2000/wilmerl2000/README.md

 # 💫 About Me:
-😎Hi, I am a bachelor in Business Informatics at the University of Costa Rica.<br>🤓I have focused on preparing myself to work mainly on the front-end but also on the back-end with some of the most used technologies 👨‍💻 and tools today.
+😎Hi, I am a bachelor in Business Computing at the University of Costa Rica.<br>🤓I have focused on preparing myself to work mainly on the front-end but also on the back-end with some of the most used technologies 👨‍💻 and tools today.
 I love to continue learning, therefore, I try to stay updated or at least aware of technological trends.<br>

 ## 🌐 Socials: